 Answers to other related questions indicate positive gains that relate or correspond to measures of confidence.
-For example, 33% of students more strongly identified with either the statement "I enjoy writing" or "I have a positive attitude towards writing" (See Fig. 2).
+For example, 33 percent of students more strongly identified with either the statement "I enjoy writing" or "I have a positive attitude towards writing" (see Figure 10.2).